Fall-Back/Patterns/Tiny FallBack Styles/README.md

 I'm not even sure it's possible to disable CSS in any mobile browser?
 Number 3 is something I'm seriously considering and I need to do more research on.

-Right, so if the stylesheets haven't loaded you're normally left with a fairly ugly column of raw HTML - even with the cleanest, most well-organised markup.
+Right, so if the stylesheets haven't loaded you're normally left with a fairly ugly column of raw-rendered HTML - even with the cleanest, most well-organised markup.
 User Agent Stylesheets provide some critical styles like margins, font sizes and weights and display properties, [for example](http://trac.webkit.org/browser/trunk/Source/WebCore/css/html.css).

 I've thought quite a lot about this, and I'd love to be able to leverage this stylesheet more in creating a more useable FallBack experience.
 By using deprecated attributes and inappropriate tags we can create something that works a little better, BUT, that's against the spec.